Before you plan your stay abroad, look at this website, the Moodle, and, if possible, visit the How to English Week workshop!

 c) Going Abroad as an Assistant Teacher

-Working as an assistant teacher of German at a school or university in another country is a particularly attractive “Internationalization” option for those students who do teaching degrees.
+Working as an assistant teacher of German at a school or university in another country is a particularly attractive “Interkulturelle Kompetenzen” option for those students who do teaching degrees.
+Further information on assistant teacher opportunities, and application forms, can be found on the PAD (Pädagogischer Austauschdienst) website https://www.kmk-pad.org/.

 Students who have had sufficiently long stays abroad before beginning their courses of study may request that the stay be approved for the module.
-As a general rule, stays abroad should not have taken place more than about 3 years prior to the beginning of their English studies.
+As a general rule, stays abroad should not have taken place more than about 5 years prior to the beginning of their English studies.

 After the approval of the stay abroad, the student is still required to fulfill the other requirements of the module (i.e. the report; see the guidelines for this below).

 To complete the module, students must write a 3,600 word report, reflecting on the experience as well as showing the greater depth of cultural awareness they have obtained; see the guidelines below.
-This paper is to be handed in and judged acceptable by a member of staff in the English Section.
+This paper is to be handed in and judged acceptable by a member of staff in the English department.

-The following suggestions are meant to guide students in writing their reports for the Internationalization module.
+The following suggestions are meant to guide students in writing their reports for the Interkulturelle Kompetenzen module.
 They are not given in order of importance, nor are they to be regarded as tests of knowledge to be answered correctly or incorrectly, but are intended to assist students in reflecting on their experiences during their internships or stays abroad.

 The language of this report must be coherent, effective and accurate.
 Any report that shows major weaknesses in the language should not be accepted by the supervisor.